 At least parts of the long-standing line of research on haplotype models fall in this category.
 The intuition is that because haplotype models account for the associations of variants close together in the genome, they are more realistic than models that treat markers independently.
 Haplotype models have been tried many times, usually on SNP chip data, with variable benefits.
 Haplotype models come with practical problems of defining haplotypes.
 In recombining regions of a genome, segments may start at any point in a given individual, creating fuzzy borders between haplotypes.
 We need some methods to create windows or blocks, that are often arbitrary.
-Proposals to better deal with this includes defining windows based on recombination hotspots (Oppong et al., 2022) or haplotype block methods that create overlapping segments (Pook et al., 2019) (Browning and Browning, 2007).
+Proposals to better deal with this includes defining windows based on recombination hotspots (Oppong et al., 2022), haplotype block methods that create overlapping segments (Pook et al., 2019), and haplotype clustering methods (Browning and Browning, 2007).

 Furthermore, because of the many combinations of alleles within a window, there are likely to be many haplotypes, especially if applied to sequence data.
 This often means that the problem of fitting many variants with two alleles turns into the problem of fitting a smaller number of windows with more alleles.
 To solve this problem, one must find representations of relationships between haplotypes.
 Several attempts have been made using similarities between haplotypes (Hickey et al., 2013), grouping consecutive markers based on linkage disequilibrium (Cuyabano et al., 2015, 2014), local convolutional neural networks that represent regions of the genome as part of neural network structure (Pook et al., 2020), and by phylogenetic analysis of haplotypes (Edriss et al., 2013; Selle et al., 2021).
 Selle et al. (2021), who developed a model for prediction based on phylogenetic relationships between non-recombining haplotypes, propose that recently developed methods for inferring genealogy along the genome in the presence of recombination and representing it as so-called tree sequences (Kelleher et al., 2019) may be useful.

+Non-SNP variants present further complications for our representations of the genome.
+Genomic prediction models can easily represent genotypes at biallelic non-overlapping variants.
+Each variant corresponds to one column of the genotype matrix.
+Any variant set involving non-SNPs, however, may contain overlaps.
+Take the simple example of a SNP that overlaps an indel.
+Representing a biallelic indel is just as easy as a biallelic SNP, but if they overlap there may be chromosomes that have a null allele of the SNP because they carry the allele that deletes the region around the SNP.
+In the Variant Call Format used for short-read sequence results, this is represented by the asterisk ‘*’ allele.
+This situation is similar to the haplotype models, where we end up with multi-allelic variants, and judgement calls about what variants to group and not.
+The full sequence variation is messier than a grid of SNPs, and harder to represent neatly.

 Inclusion of undetected genetic variation